 This weekend I took a suprisingly pleasant 10.5 hour direct flight from DC to tropical Accra, Ghana (I was never picked first for basketball at recess but I slept just fine in coach - winning!).
 I was in Ghana to help facilitate a hackathon at Ashesi University, a new school outside of Accra.
-For those not familiar with . . .
+For those not familiar . . .

 For the Non-developer